alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

 Unsurprisingly, all these keywords relate to positive feelings, and therefore should be good features in helping the classifier choose between positive or negative tweets.
-This is essentially what we do in the first step of the Python code, , only that we get 3000 features for each of the classes, and then take the union of these keywords as out feature set.
+This is essentially what is done in the first step of the Python code, only that 3000 features of each class are requested, and then the union of these keywords is the resulting feature set.

 ```python
 # 1) let's get a good set of features using significant terms